History of FC Basel (1965–2000): Ninety-fifth, relegated

 The Swiss Football Association (SFV) had changed the form of the domestic league for this season.
 The number of teams in the Nationalliga A had been reduced from 16 to 12.
 Basel started the season badly, losing the first five league games straight off, conceding 17 goals, scoring just three.
 In the third round on 15 August they were defeated 1–9 by Xamax.
-Up until today this is still the highest score defeat that Basel have suffered in their domestic league history.
+As of today,this remains Basel's heaviest defeat in domestic league history.
 Xamax manager at that time was Gilbert Gress.
 The team never recovered from the bad start and even lost seven of the eleven return games.
 They ended the qualifying stage of the championship with just 13 points in 11th position.
 This meant that they had to play in one of the two promotion/relegation groups.
 Despite a good start in this phase, they won their first three matches, they were defeated by Bellinzona and then by Wettingen.
 Basel thus lost contact to these two teams in the top two positions in the league table.
-The first two places would qualify for next seasons top flight.
+The first two places would qualify for next season's top flight.
 In their last six games Basel could not achieve a single victory and therefore they slipped to fifth position in the table and were relegated to the Nationalliga B.

 In the Swiss Cup, in round of 64, Basel were drawn against local rivals Old Boys.
 The game ended with a 1–2 defeat and therefore the cup season was ended much earlier than expected.
 In the final Grasshopper Club won the cup with a 2–0 victory over Schaffhausen.